 Before you submit any application, talk to us first about your proposals.

 Once you've done that, fill in and email the appropriate application form to us at least three weeks in advance of the planned closure:

 - permanent closure/diversion guidance notes

 What happens next

-- We consult the relevant stakeholders to identify potential problems and reduce the risk of objections to the application.
-(4 week consultation period – longer if changes are made.)
+- We consult the relevant stakeholders to identify potential problems.
+This is to reduce the risk of objections to the application.
+There is a 4 week consultation period.
+This can be longer if changes are made.